 - Sustainable Communities: new business opportunities

-The profitability and sustainability of agricultural operations directly links to the consumption and production of energy.
-Energy is relevant to sustainability of agricultural lands as energy efficiency impacts production costs profitability, and agricultural producers have the capacity to generate energy through growing biomass, creating biofuels, or from small on-farm generation.
+Situation: In Western states, the profitability and sustainability of agricultural producers directly links to the consumption and production of energy resources.
+Essential to the sustainability of agricultural operations and the entire energy economy is agricultural producer knowledge of energy issues.
+Energy issues are relevant to sustainability of agricultural lands in three significant ways: 1) energy efficiency directly impacts profitability, 2) agricultural producers have capacity to generate energy through biofuels, biomass, or small on-farm generation 3) agricultural producers are being asked to lease their land or provide easements for large scale energy development and storage projects such as commercial wind, large-scale transmission, and storage for geological sequestration of carbon.
 Decisions made on energy issues have long-term implications for the sustainability of agricultural production.

-This project developed energy education resources targeted at meeting the needs of agricultural producer educators through web-based tools, energy training, and educational tool kits.
-The resources help educators provide information on energy such that producers can understand and evaluate energy opportunities.
+Objectives: This grant proposes to develop energy education resources targeted at meeting the needs of agricultural producers and producer educators by developing materials, web-based tools, an in-depth energy training (offered to Extension agents and agency personnel in all Western SARE states), and educational tool kits.
+These resources would be designed to help producers understand and evaluate their energy opportunities.